Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 • Sharing databases across services (creating coupling)

-• Implementing complex distributed transactions without understanding the implications3
+• Implementing complex distributed transactions without fully understanding the implications4

 How to avoid it: Design services around data ownership.
 Each service should own its data completely.
 When services need data from other services, prefer eventual consistency through events rather than synchronous calls.
-Accept that some use cases might not be suitable for microservices if they require strong consistency across multiple domains.
+If you find that some use cases require strong consistency across multiple domains, those might not be suitable candidates for microservices — and that's perfectly acceptable.

 Underinvesting in Developer Experience

-Both architectures require investment in developer tooling, but in different ways.
+Both architectures require investment in developer tooling, though in different ways.
 Monoliths need excellent modularity enforcement and test isolation.
-Microservices require strong local development environments, service mocks, and deployment automation.
+Microservices, on the other hand, require strong local development environments, service mocks, and deployment automation.
+Neglecting this investment in either case leads to the same outcome: frustrated developers and slow progress.

 • Developers spend hours setting up their environment instead of writing code